TheTrigger/TPush/README.md

 ```

-The digital pins set as inputs if not connected enter a floating state, ie they switch from 0 to 1 continuously.
-Use a [pull resistor](https://en.wikipedia.org/wiki/Pull-up_resistor).
+To avoid floating state use a [pull resistor](https://en.wikipedia.org/wiki/Pull-up_resistor).

-If the button is ACTIVE LOW, you can take advantage by the internal pullup resistance.
-With that is not possible to use pin 13.
+If the button is ACTIVE LOW you can use the internal pullup resistance.
+Unable on pin 13.
 [See documentation](https://www.arduino.cc/en/Tutorial/DigitalPins).